Canner/WrenAI/docker/README.md

 1. copy `.env.example` to `.env.local` and modify the OpenAI API key.
 2. copy `.env.ai.example` to `.env.ai` and fill in necessary information if you would like to use custom LLM.
 3. start all services(with custom LLM): `docker-compose -f docker-compose.yaml -f docker-compose.llm.yaml --env-file .env.local up -d`.
-4. start all services(with custom LLM): `docker-compose -f docker-compose.yaml -f docker-compose.llm.yaml --env-file .env.local up -d`.
+4. stop all services(with custom LLM): `docker-compose -f docker-compose.yaml -f docker-compose.llm.yaml --env-file .env.local down`.

 >Note: If your port 3000 is occupied, you can modify the `HOST_PORT` in `.env.example`.